katjapretnar/katjapretnar.github.io/_pages/about.md

 I am Katja, a slovenian who lives in Austria and works for semiconductor vendor.
-I am passionate about many different things - like climbing and all the variants of climbing..
+I am passionate about many different things - like climbing and all the variants of climbing...

 I hope you enjoy this little piece of web. :sunflower: